8/6/2024

 Operator

 Thank you.
-Our next question comes from the line of Nick Modi with RBC Capital Markets.
+Our next question comes from the line of Nick Mody with RBC Capital Markets.
 Please proceed with your question.

 speaker

-Thank you.
+Yeah, thank you.
 Good morning, everyone.
 I guess two questions on the beauty business, skin health and beauty business.
-Maybe we can get an update on leadership.
-Any progress there?
-The second question is just I'm hearing a lot of tactical initiatives in terms of improving the business.
-More spending, more displays.
-I was hoping you could talk about the brands themselves in terms of the architecture of the brands, FQ rationalization that needs to happen to streamline and make it less of a confusing line up.
-Any perspective around that would be helpful.
-Just understand the core dynamics that you need to do to really get this business to turn around.
+Maybe we can get an update on leadership, you know, any progress there.
+And then the second question is just, I'm hearing a lot of tactical, you know, initiatives in terms of, you know, improving the business, more spending, more displays.
+But Thibaut, I was hoping you could maybe talk about, you know, the brands themselves, you know, in terms of the architecture of the brands, SQ rationalization that needs to happen to kind of streamline and kind of make it less of a confusing lineup.
+You know, any perspective around that would be helpful.
+Just kind of understand kind of the core dynamics that you need to do to really get this business to turn around.
 Thank you.

 speaker

-Great question.
-On the leadership, we are making progress to fill the segment leadership position.
-We will inform you when we are ready to do so.
+So on the leadership, we are making progress to fill the segment leadership position.
+So we will inform you when we are ready to do so.
 In the meantime, things are happening fast and furious.
-Our chief growth officer is leading the segment in interim and making great progress there.
-I talked about how the U.S. team is focused on execution, the same thing outside the U.S. The entire team around the world is mobilized to execute with precision against all three priorities.
-That includes skin health and beauty.
-You start seeing the impact of their work.
-Talking about your second question on our brands, our focus is on making sure that our brands are more relevant every day and reach more consumers in multiple ways.
+In Canview, our chief growth officer, Charmaine England, is leading the segment in interim and making great progress there.
+I talked about how the U.S. team is focused on execution, the same thing outside the U.S. So the entire team around the world is mobilized to execute with precision against our three priorities, and that includes skin health and beauty, and you start seeing the impact of their work.
+Now, talking about your second question on our brands, Our focus is on making sure that our brands are more relevant every day and reach more consumers in multiple ways.
 That's why we are so focused on executing with precision, making sure that we reach more consumers with social media influencers.
 We reach more dermatologists so they can recommend the brand more.
-Through these activities, we are reaching more consumers but more relevant.
+Through these activities, we are not only reaching more consumers, but we are more relevant.
 This is also the case with innovation.
-Every time we launch a new product, Collagen Bank is a good example.
-It's an opportunity for a brand like Nicogena to advance its relevance with our target audience and demonstrate our superiority.
-Our brands are strong, highly penetrated.
-I talked about the improvement we have seen in the first half in household penetration for Nicogena in the U.S., which is great.
-We are focused on improving the relevance of our brands and innovation plays a big role there.
+Innovation is every time we launch a new product, and Collagen Bank is a good example, it's an opportunity for a brand like Neutrogena to advance its relevance with our target audience and demonstrate our superiority.
+So our brands are strong, highly penetrated.
+I talked about the improvement we have seen in the first half in household penetration for Neutrogena in the US, which is great.
+We are focused on improving the relevance of our brands, and innovation plays a big role there.

 speaker